 For the Prosecutor/Defender program, students who want to take a 12-credit externship in the Fall of their third year need to schedule other important fall electives in their second year.
 No other courses may be taken with a 12-credit program.
-Also, note that a 12-credit externship generally cannot be taken in a student’s last term.
+Also note that a 12-credit externship generally cannot be taken in a student’s last term.
 Nine-credit programs may be taken in the last semester, but only in the area local to the law school and while taking one other two- or three-credit course on campus at the law school.
-Students should plan carefully for the required Professional Responsibility course and sequence of prerequisite Evidence and Criminal Practice Clinic, all in light of the restriction against full-time, last-semester programs.
+Students should plan carefully for prerequisites, and sequencing of those courses, all in light of the restrictions on 12-credit, and “away” 9-credit last-semester programs.
 Students generally need to begin the prerequisites immediately after completing the first year in order to take a full-time program in the fifth (or fourth) semester.
-Do not assume that these courses are offered every semester.
-Take them early to be safe!
-Also, read carefully the materials relating to the Criminal Practice Clinic.
+Do not assume that these courses are offered every semester, and keep in mind that if you try to take several courses concurrently, there may be meeting time conflicts.
+Take prerequisites early to be safe, and read carefully the description and requirements for the Criminal Practice Clinic course.

 The following table summarizes all of the criminal justice externships, including prerequisites, programs available to 2L’s or rising 2L’s, duration and weekly hours required, and locations available.
 Note that some programs permit participation throughout Florida and the United States; contact the externship program office or Professor Krieger for more details.
 For placement in a location not yet established by the College of Law, the student may determine the location and contact person.
 The externship program will then make contact to determine if the activities and responsibilities for externs at that location fulfill the requirements to earn credit, and advise the student of the determination.